q2333gh/rust_study/rust_tutorial.md

 ### Some handful settings for vscode :
 **quickly toggle bewteen text-editor and integreted-terminal:**
 ctrl+shift+p open command-pannel:
 search : keyboard shortcuts json
-watch out not: (default)keyboard shortcuts json
+watch out ,not this: (default)keyboard shortcuts json
 **use tab to jumpout the () "" when editing:**
-(instead of right-arrow, too far from hand ,hah) install vscode-extension: TabOut
+(instead of right-arrow, too far from hand ,hah)
+install vscode-extension: TabOut